8kenel/namer_app/README.md

 ## Resources

-Made with the assistance of the codelab [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab) written by Filip Hracek (@filiph)
+Made with the assistance of the codelab [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab) created by Filip Hracek (@filiph)